UCLALibrary/bucketeer/README.md

 _Hint: If you want to run a build without a Docker cache, add -Ddocker.noCache to your mvn command; for instance: `mvn verify -Ddocker.noCache`_

-_Note: For the e2e tests to succeed, you must first create the directory specified by the `csv.root` POM property, and set its permissions so that the Docker container can write to it._

 You can also specify that only a certain set of tests be run against the test containers.
 To do this, supply a runtime argument that excludes a set of tests:

     -DskipUTs